How to Master the Art of Comparison Shopping

-Comparison shopping is especially beneficial when buying expensive items, items you purchase often, or items where the product quality or prices vary greatly.
-Through the use of advertisements, catalogs, or online searches, comparison shopping is easy and can save you money.
+Comparison shopping is the art (yes, I said it) of casting a wide net and finding the store or retailer with the lowest possible price for the thing you want.
+It's especially beneficial when buying expensive items, items you purchase often, or items where the product quality or price varies greatly.
+Through the use of advertisements, catalogs, and online searches, comparison shopping is easy and can save you money.

 Here are some of the key tricks to make sure you're not paying too much.